truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 **Start** starts all selected apps, and displays **Success** dialog for each app after it starts without issue.
 **Stop** stops all selected apps and displays a **Success** dialog for each app after it stops without issue.

+The **Upgrade** option allows you to select multiple apps, and if there are updates available, you can update the apps to the most recent version of the application.

 ### Settings
 **Settings** displays at the top right of all four **Applications** screens, but they are only functional when on the **Available Applications** screen.
 Setting options are: